katrina356/Election_Analysis/README.md

  - Arapahoe had the least voter turnout at 24,801 votes (6.7% of the total votes)

 ## Election Audit Summary
-I would recommend utilizing the code created for this analysis in other elections like this one.
-In addition with some small modifications this could be used for other elections.
-This would save time and potential errors but utilizing this code as a starting basis and modifying as needed.
-For example
+I would recommend utilizing the code created in this analysis in other elections like this one across the state of colorado.
+For example:
+ - Other precincts could use the code exactly as is.
+The only change would be changing the source file.
+CSV file would need to be changed.